 Where to Find Rental Properties Eligible for FHA?

-Investors should determine a preferred investment market and focus their search there.
+Real estate investors should determine a preferred investment market and focus their search.
 Start with the FHA maximum loan amounts suitable for small multifamily properties in your region.
 If you’re making the minimum down payment, FHA loan limits will be a good indicator of where you can find suitable rental properties.

 Drive your market regularly and create a database of multifamily properties with no more than four units.
 You can find owner information in online county tax records.
 Start following up with the owners consistently, and let them know you want to purchase properties like theirs.